“What happened Parm?! You looked absolutely terrified.“

 You’re more than that.

-So now, how can you reduce someone else and their whole life to just their profession?
+-Similarly, the authority figure in your life is more than their profession.
 They have all the same intricacies to their lives that you do.
 They, too, must be more than the labels you’ve given them.

-Move past your self-limiting beliefs.
-Take back your power.
+Move past your self-limiting beliefs and take back your power.

 Place a toe on the other side of the line you’ve drawn between you and the other.
-Get to know the person behind the label.
+Get to know the person beyond the role they play in your life.

-And don’t be so hard on yourself!
-Embrace yourself with your positives and your negatives.
+In this process, remember to be gentle with yourself.
+Forgive yourself and others for any mistakes made out of ignorance.
+Embrace yourself with all your positives and your negatives.
 Know that everything is happening exactly as it should and that you are exactly where you’re supposed to be.

 Nobody is perfect, we’re all just doing the best we can.